MarkKhramko/nodester/docs/Filter.md

 ## Statics

-Static override values from the query with set values.
+Statics override [client's](CoreConcepts.md#client) query values with your configured values.

-They should be used as way to limit access or amount of requests.
+> They should be used as way to limit access or amount of requests.

 ```js
 const filter = new Filter(City, {